Ananthu14661/Product-Feedback-Management/README.md

 # Product-Feedback-Management-Website

-This webiste mainly focous on gathering teh reviews of verified buyers and showcasing the reviews to the new buyers interested in specific product.
+This website primarily focuses on collecting reviews from verified buyers and presenting them to prospective buyers interested in specific products.
 Website is done on HTML& CSS enclosed in PHP with JS and for database Mysql is used